Solid Air

-Solid Air is the fourth studio album by Scottish folk singer-songwriter John Martyn, released in February 1973 by Island Records.
+Solid Air is the fourth studio album by the British singer-songwriter John Martyn, released in February 1973 by Island Records.

-Background
+Recording

 The album was recorded over eight days and features instrumental contributions by bassist Danny Thompson and members of Fairport Convention.

+Tracks background

 "Solid Air", the title track, was dedicated to a friend of Martyn's, Nick Drake, who would die of an antidepressant overdose 18 months after the album was released.
 Martyn said of the track "It was done for a friend of mine, and it was done right with very clear motives, and I'm very pleased with it, for varying reasons.
 It has got a very simple message, but you'll have to work that one out for yourself."

 The album features an avant-garde cover of Skip James' "Devil Got My Woman", here retitled "I'd Rather Be the Devil" and performed with heavy use of Martyn's Echoplex tape delay effect.

 "May You Never" became something of a signature song for Martyn, becoming a staple of his live performances.
 Released in November 1971 as a single in an early form, the song was re-recorded during the Solid Air sessions.
 Eric Clapton covered "May You Never" on his 1977 album Slowhand.
-In 2006, Martyn performed the album live in its entirety as part of the All Tomorrow's Parties-curated Don't Look Back series and subsequently toured the UK.